Skip to content

 Installing ZVM

 ZVM lives entirely in $HOME/.zvm on all platforms it supports.
 Inside of the directory, ZVM will download new ZIG versions and symlink whichever version you specify with zvm use to $HOME/.zvm/bin.
 You should add this folder to your path.
-After ZVM 0.2.3, ZVMs installer will now add ZVM to $HOME/.zvm/self.
+After ZVM 0.2.3, ZVM’s installer will now add ZVM to $HOME/.zvm/self.
 You should also add this directory as the environment variable ZVM_INSTALL.
-The installer should handle this for you automatically if you’re on *nix systems, but you’ll have to manually do this on Windows.
-You can then add ZVM_INSTALL to your path.
+The installer scripts should handle this for you automatically on *nix and Windows systems.

 If you don’t want to use ZVM_INSTALL (like you already have ZVM in a place you like), then ZVM will update the exact executable you’ve called upgrade from.